 Nootropics act to increase or modulate each of these neurotransmitters.
 For example, Huperzine-A limits an enzyme which blocks acetylcholine from attaching to acetylcholine receptors.
 Tyrosine, magnesium, turmeric, ginkgo biloba, and L-Theanine can boost dopamine.
 5-HTP and L-Tryptophan can increase serotonin and melatonin

 In 1998 scientists in the Department of Clinical Neuroscience at University Hospital in Sweden proved that human adult brains have the ability to generate new neurons throughout life.
 This discovery finally put to rest the old theory that brain cells die off as we age.
 And never recover.

 New neurons help encode memory, reduce the overlap between different memories, and also add information regarding time to memories.

 And when your brain goes into maintenance mode, neurogenesis ensures that neurons are repaired and multiply.

 Your brain’s plumbing, or “cerebral blood flow” uses 15% of the blood flowing from your heart.

-The blood flowing through your brain delivers oxygen, glucose and other nutrients to fuel the brain’s activities.
+The blood flowing through your brain delivers oxygen, glucose and other nutrients to fuel your brain’s activities.

-Blood flow slowing down, or shut down by a stroke can result in vascular dementia.
+When blood flow slows down, or is shut down by a stroke it can result in vascular dementia.